 There or also plenty of hotels and Bed & Breakfasts in the area and Lower Drayton Farm itself has bed & breakfast facilities (recommend to book early)

-Free camping on site with all tickets, basic shower block and toilets available on the camp site .So bring along a tent. camper van or caravan
+Free camping on site with all tickets, basic camp site, no electric hook ups .So bring along a tent. camper van or caravan

 Dogs welcome but must be kept on a lead at all times